-Disclosure Quantity Units Percentage of procurement budget used for significant locations of operations that is spent on local suppliers 97.64 % of operations that is spent on local suppliers
+Disclosure Quantity Units Percentage of procurement budget used for significant locations of operations that is spent on local suppliers 86.77 %

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach The Company recognizes the importance of interdependence of businesses such as the suppliers and promotes a mutually beneficial relationship that allows the company to grow its business, while contributing to the advancement of the society where it operates.
-The Company prefers to avail of goods and services locally due to its availability and lower cost.
+Suppliers The Company prefers to avail of goods and services locally due to its availability and lower cost.
 It also provides economic development to the suppliers.
 What are the Risk/s Identified?
-Suppliers Concentration risk that may result to shortage of supplies.
+Concentration risk that may result to shortage of supplies.
 Having a diverse supplier base mitigates risk of shortage in supplies.
 What are the Opportunity/ies Identified?

-Having good relationships with suppliers mutually benefits the Company and the supplier.
-This relationship may lead to an opportunity where Xurpas becomes a preferred customer and may have certain privileges offered by the supplier.
+Having good relationship with suppliers The Company continues to mutually benefits the Company and the support local suppliers and be a supplier.
+This relationship may lead to credible customer by making an opportunity where Xurpas becomes a timely payments for the goods preferred customer and may have and services provided. certain privileges offered by the supplier.